CONTRIBUTION

 ELIMINATION PHASE

-The competitor will have to perform an aria of his choice and another aria chosen by the Commission among the four indicated in the application, as well as an aria by Francesco Durante.
-Competitors deemed suitable by the Commission will be admitted to the second round, by majority vote and without voting.
-Candidates for the Durante prize may be admitted to the second round even in the event of exclusion from the main opera competition.
+The competitor must perform an aria of his or her choice and another aria chosen by the Jury from the four indicated in the application, in addition to an aria by Francesco Durante.
+Only competitors deemed suitable by the Jury, by majority vote and without a vote, will be admitted to the second round.
+Competitors nominated for the Durante Prize may be admitted to the second round even if they are excluded from the main opera competition.

-The admitted competitor will have to perform, at the Commission's choice, one or two of the arias presented and not performed in the first round.
-Competitors deemed suitable by the Commission will be admitted to the Final-Concert, by majority vote and without expression of vote.
-Candidates for the Durante prize may be admitted to the Final-Concert even in the event of exclusion from the main opera competition.
+The admitted competitor must perform, at the Commission's discretion, one or two of the arias submitted but not performed in the first round.
+Competitors deemed suitable by the Commission, by majority vote and without a vote, will be admitted to the Final Concert.
+Competitors nominated for the Durante Prize may be admitted to the Final Concert even if they are excluded from the main opera competition.

 FINAL CONCERT

-The competitor will have to perform, chosen by the Commission, one of the operatic arias already presented in the previous tests.
-The arias by Francesco Durante admitted to the Finale - Concert will also be performed.
+The contestant must perform, at the Commission's discretion, one of the opera arias presented in the previous rounds.
+The arias by Francesco Durante admitted to the Concert Final will also be performed.

-The project was born from a beautiful idea of the students and the De Tata - Marchese family, shared and supported by the Municipality of Frattamaggiore in honor and memory of Rina De Tata, a tribute to one of the most appreciated and important sopranos of the first post-war period, who recently passed away , who founded his long and successful career on two fundamental pillars: total dedication to the art of singing and the technical pursuit of vocal excellence.
+The project was born from a wonderful idea by the students and the De Tata-Marchese family, shared and supported by the Municipality of Frattamaggiore in honor and memory of Rina De Tata, a tribute to one of the most esteemed and important sopranos of the post-war period, recently deceased, who built her long and successful career on two fundamental pillars: total dedication to the art of singing and the technical pursuit of vocal excellence.

-A strong-willed and tenacious woman who in the early forties had the courage to break down the chastised culture of women, starting with sacrifices and passion to study singing.
+A strong-willed and tenacious woman who in the early 1940s had the courage to break down the chastened culture of women, embarking on the study of singing with sacrifice and passion.

 She attended the San Pietro a Majella Conservatory in Naples where she perfected her voice, becoming a sought-after light soprano.

-He had a career studded with successes, he sang a vast operatic repertoire, but his acclaimed masterpiece was G. Donizetti's "Lucia di Lammermoor", which he mentioned even shortly before he passed away.
+He had a career studded with successes, he sang a vast operatic repertoire, but his acclaimed masterpiece was G. Donizetti's “Lucia di Lammermoor”, which he even hinted at shortly before his death.

-The project was born and developed in Frattamaggiore to then be able to assume, over time, an international dimension, while retaining its local belonging.
+The project was born and developed in Frattamaggiore and, over time, took on an international dimension while maintaining its local roots.

-Frattamaggiore in its history is remembered not only for being a rich and industrious city, but also for having given birth to the great musician Francesco Durante, a school leader, a teacher of great importance, so as to be considered in the eighteenth century one of the most important and representative figures of the European music scene; it is very significant that Jean Jacques Rousseau came to define him: “le plus grand harmonist of Italy, c'est-à-dire du monde”.
+Frattamaggiore is remembered throughout its history not only as a wealthy and industrious city, but also as the birthplace of the great musician Francesco Durante, a pioneer and a teacher of great importance, so much so that in the 18th century he was considered one of the most important and representative figures of the European music scene.
+Significantly, Jean Jacques Rousseau called him "the greatest harmonist in Italy, that's what the world is all about."

-His figure has allowed our city to become a reference point for scholars and music lovers, creating the basis for a "cultured" musical culture that has been perpetuated in all the following years up to the present day.
+His figure allowed our city to become a point of reference for scholars and music lovers, laying the foundations for a "cultured" musical culture that has continued throughout the years to this day.